egberts/egberts.github.io-src/content/articles/bro-messaging.md

 with input portion of Intel reader queue.

 ```
-/var/spool/bro/bv_intel/bv_intel.txt/Input::READER_ASCII in=151 out=76527
+/var/spool/zeek/bv_intel/bv_intel.txt/Input::READER_ASCII in=151 out=76527
 pending=0/0 (\#queue r/w: in=151/151 out=76527/76527)

-Total memory should be closely paid attention to for Bro Core Engine
+Total memory should be closely paid attention to for Zeek Core Engine
 leakage as it did in this 20-second example:

     Memory: total=32608K total_adj=0K malloced: 32478K